sandeepkrjha/calculator/Calculator/README.md

+##Calculator-1.0

-##This is a very basic calculator , which can do simple arithmetic operations like addition , substraction ,multipication and division.
+###This is a very basic calculator , which can do simple arithmetic operations like addition , substraction ,multipication and division.

 ###Key-Features:
 * keypress event enabled .
 Unnecessary input from keyborad not allowed